 Like bruh.
 Check out those fire blossoms.
 And that lighting though.
 And also this technically isn’t a cactus – but I’m listing it here anyways because it looks like one to me.

-They’re so cute!
+TEDDY BEAR CHOLLAThey’re so cute!
 At least I think so.
 I think that’s kinda why they got the name “Teddy Bear Cholla”?
 But also.
 Here’s what’s not so cute:Yep.
 It got stuck to my freaking shoe.
 Don’t worry (I know you’re probably so concerned about me) – I wasn’t hurt.
-It just took forever to get off my shoe lolol.
+It just took forever to get it off my shoe.

 MORE CHOLLA CACTI